 Variation in the menu is important for good health.

 There is no information available on breeding Polypterus retropinnis.
 Probably it has never been bred in captivity yet.
 It is likely that breeding is similar to that of other Bichirs.

-In breeding farms courtship is often forced by the use of hormons.
-Maybe an even more animal unfriendly method is to add 1 drop of natriumjodide (KJ) 1% solution to 100 liter water.
+In breeding farms, courtship is often forced by the use of hormones.
+Maybe an even more animal unfriendly method is to add 1 drop of natriumjodide (KJ) 1% solution to 100 litres of water.
 In no case more!
 Mentioned is to close the lit of the aquarium very well since the fish will become very restless.

-In order to breed several tanks are need.
-One for courthip and one for breeding.
-Use for courthip a sandy substrate and fine leaved plants like Taxiphyllum barbieri.
-Hopefully the eggs are laid within this plants.
+In order to breed several tanks are needed.
+One for courtship and one for breeding.
+Use for courtship a sandy substrate and fine-leaved plants like Taxiphyllum barbieri.
+Hopefully, the eggs are laid within these plants.

-If courthip has taken place, move the plants to the other tank.
+If courtship has taken place, move the plants to the other tank.
 No substrate is needed here.
 Keep temperature up to 27-18 degrees C and a PH of 6.5 and 7.
-After 60-9- hours the the larvae will hatch.
-De first 6-7 days feeding is not needed since the larvae will feed on their yolk-sac.
-After this they start free-swimming and should be fed baby artemia or chopped mosquito larvae.
+After 60-9- hours the larvae will hatch.
+The first 6-7 days, feeding is not needed since the larvae will feed on their yolk-sac.
+After this, they start free-swimming and should be fed baby artemia or chopped mosquito larvae.
 During this phase unfortunately it is hard to prevent reduction of numbers because of fightings and cannibalism.

 P. de Pijper